-During 2018/19, the Council's internal valuers completed asset valuations for operational properties in compliance with the 5-year requirement.
+During 2020/21, the Council's internal valuers completed asset valuations for operational properties in compliance with the 5-year requirement.
 In addition, internal valuers completed a number of reviews outside the Council's 5-year property revaluation programme, for properties undergoing significant changes because of capital investment, material impairment or reclassification.
-A desktop review of Depreciated Replacement Cost (DRC) based valuations using up to date build rates resulted in additional valuations in 2019/20.

-A full beacon valuation of Council Dwelling beacon properties by the Council's internal valuers was also completed in 2019/20.
+A desktop beacon valuation of Council Dwelling beacon properties by the Council's internal valuers was also completed in 2020/21.